pliptor/tiny-dnn/README.md

 ### The next challenge is classifying images (cifar10)

-Here's snapshot generated when the network is being used to recognize a picture of horse.
+Here's snapshot generated when the network is being used to recognize a picture of a horse.
 <img src="https://cloud.githubusercontent.com/assets/23116478/23090774/f33b0b88-f55a-11e6-9742-22c67b2ea7ba.png">

 ## References